sacdallago/pcomplex/README.md

   1. [Example 1](https://sacdallago.github.io/pcomplex/examples/example1.html): This is a normal use-case scenario with mild customizations.
   2. [Example 2](https://sacdallago.github.io/pcomplex/examples/example2.html): This is an advanced use-case scenario with many customizations.
   3. [Example 3](https://sacdallago.github.io/pcomplex/examples/example3.html): This is a very basic use-case scenario with almost no customizations.

+## Functions
+The tool offers two static functions and a constructor for the rendering of the graph/tracks.
+- [STATIC] `let [parsedData, proteins] = PComplex.parseTSV(text)`: can be used to parse a tab-separated valued data source into an array containing the JSON representation of the TSV data (`parsedData`) and a `Set` containing unique protein identifiers (`proteins`)
+- [STATIC] `let tracks = PComplex.getTracksFromData(parsedData)`: can be used to convert the JSON representation of a TSV associated to protein complex data in an array of tracks
+- `new PComplex(tracks, {element: '#someID'})`: used to render the tracks graph on an HTML elmenet with `id` equal to `someID`.

+## Structure
+The repository is structured as follows:

+- The `lib` folder contains the sources (in this case, only one source with one class).
+- The `example` folder contains three examples of how to use this tool and how to modify appearance via CSS.
+- The `build` folder contains the built sources as one file called `pcomplex.js` (this you can include in your web-page via the \<script\> tag).
+    **IMPORTANT** it is always best to rebuild the source before using the package (see following sections).

+## Building the source
+After you have installed Webpack, you will just need to run `webpack` via terminal from the root of this repository.
+This will automatically overwrite (or create) the file `build/pcomplex.js`.